Congrats on your pregnancy, mama!

 Your little peanut’s fingers and toes have now separated ‒ way to go, mama!

-Baby is now as big as a large strawberry, their bones are hardening, and their ears have settled into their final position on the sides of their head.
+Baby is now as big as a large fig, their bones are hardening, and their ears have settled into their final position on the sides of their head.

 Even better?
-Your hunger might increase now as morning sickness finally eases!
+Your hunger might increase now as morning sickness should slowly start easing!

 How big is baby?
 Baby’s starting to look a little more ‘human’ now, coming in at about 1.6 inches or 40mm long ‒ roughly the size of a fig.

 Week 11 of pregnancy symptoms: Cravings and aversions might be in full swing by now, along with dizziness and bigger breasts.

 🔎 Dig deeper: 11 Weeks Pregnant: What to Expect

 Way to go ‒ your placenta is now fully functioning, and your baby will double in size so their major organs can continue to grow and develop.